Tee-veee/sales_Dashboard/README.md

 ## Admin/Sales Dash

+## Usage
+Requires oAuth to access application, all data stored and secured in the firebase cloud.

 ## About
 This is a sales dashboard connected to firebase to store and retrieve data.
 It allows users to sign in from oAuth then create different parts of a sales chain, like customers, clients, suppliers etc. you can then create sales that will link to a customer or client etc. and store that in the database, giving you a complete system.